 Around Tsim Sha Tsui, you’ll find a lot of overpriced tourist traps – mostly serving up uninspiring western food – although there are exceptions.

 Knutsford Terrace is Kowloon’s party district and there are a number of Western, Japanese and Asian restaurants clustered along the strip, as well as at Observatory Court around the corner.

 It’s worth mentioning that many of the major malls also have proper sit-down restaurants – including some highly regarded ones, including the huge Ocean Terminal and the edgier Langham Place shopping mall.

 Indian Food at Chungking Mansions

-Much better is the Indian and Pakistani food on offer inside Chungking Mansions.
-The mansions have – for decades – been a magnet for sub-continent immigrants and amidst the phone shops and currency exchanges, you’ll find kiosks doling out keema naans, samosas and other delicious snacks from Delhi.
+Here’s a better, tastier alternative to Tsim Sha Tsui: the Indian and Pakistani food inside Chungking Mansions.
+The mansions have – for decades – been a magnet for sub-continent immigrants; amidst the phone shops and currency exchanges, you’ll find kiosks doling out keema naans, samosas and other delicious snacks from Delhi.

 They are a great place to fill up cheaply for lunch.

 On the upper floors, you’ll find dozens of full-blown restaurants (be warned: the restaurants are usually as decrepit as the building itself and you’ll be lucky to find a window let alone air con).

 The mansions themselves are a maze, and for first timers, it’s usually better to be guided by one of the restaurant touts at the mansion's main Choose your restaurant carefully, as you’ll find both good and bad in ample measure in these parts; for the best, you can’t go wrong with the Dehli Club, one of the area’s oldest restaurants and still a local favorite.

 Vietnamese Food at Kowloon City